GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 ### Chapter 10: Interesting Times

-- With tests, instead of reasoning about whether something will work, you can emperically find the answer by running the tests.
+- With tests, instead of reasoning about whether something will work, you can empirically find the answer by running the tests.
 - Try not to add new tests when a current test is failing.
 If you need to, then it is best to rollback changes to a "green" state and then add the new test.

 ### Chapter 11: The Root of All Evil